Worthing By Accident?

 There’s plenty of incomers here in our town, but the ones we see represented most often are the ones who’ve chosen to come (like WoBy) for quality of life reasons.
 (We’ve not been put here by a local authority, we didn’t come fleeing war or destitution).
 Here’s a post where I’m thinking about Englishness and about whiteness as an aspect of ‘Coastal Identities’ ; the ‘seaside’ in England has longstanding links into white identities.

 The ‘Let’s Move to Worthing’ movement goes back at least ten years.
 Here’s local hero nuevo Dad La Soul.
-When I spoke to him about some of the reasons why his family came over; his post pinpoints many of the things that we hear from Brighton and London incomers.
+When I spoke to him about some of the reasons why his family came over, he pinpointed many of the things that we hear from Brighton and London incomers.

 While cool dad may have abandoned Brighton-Hove in part (he tells us) because he was fed up with tripping over yummy-mummies at every corner, we do have plenty of our own seafront-walking, start-up talking, mums in Worthing.
 Let’s not knock them: they’re bringing in good stuff like cinammon buns and their antidote, fat metaboliser.
 (I realise that the last sentence is kind of a haiku meta-commentary on the contradictions within white femininity – I swear that was unintentional).